WIll’s Story

 Will has worked to make Somerville a more equitable and just city, and he knows that change is not happening fast enough for every Somerville resident.
 That’s why, after four years on the city council, he ran for mayor in 2021, hoping to accelerate Somerville’s progress on housing, environmental, and racial justice.
 Despite years of work, developers and special interests from outside our community still have more of a seat at a table than our most marginalized and vulnerable Somerville neighbors.

-Will works for the Massachusetts Department of Environmental Protection as an Environmental Analyst and lives in West Somerville with his wife Christelle, and his two children, Joel and Grace.
+Will lives in West Somerville with his wife Christelle and his two children, Joel and Grace.